imperva/terraform-provider-incapsula/website/docs/r/notification_policy.html.markdown

   We recommend always setting this field's value to `FALSE`, to disable automatic updates of assets on the policy, so you have full control over your resources.
-* `policy_type` - (Optional) If the value is `ACCOUNT`, the policy will apply only to the current account that is specified in the account_id.
-If the value is `SUB_ACCOUNT` the policy applies to the sub accounts only, and the parent account will receive notifications for activity in the sub accounts that are specified in the `sub_account_list` parameter.
-This parameter is available only in accounts that can contain sub accounts.
+* `policy_type` - (Optional) If the value is `ACCOUNT`, the policy will apply only to the current account that is specified by the account_id.
+If the value is `SUB_ACCOUNT` the policy applies to the sub accounts only.
+  The parent account will receive notifications for activity in the sub accounts that are specified in the `sub_account_list` parameter.
+This `sub_account_list` is available only in accounts that can contain sub accounts.
   Possible values: `ACCOUNT` (default value), `SUB_ACCOUNT`.
-* `sub_account_list` - (Optional) List of Numeric identifiers of sub accounts of this account.
-The parent account will receive notifications for activity in the specified sub accounts.
+* `sub_account_list` - (Optional) List of Numeric identifiers of sub accounts of this account for which the parent account will receive notifications.
 Should be set if the `policy_type` is `SUB_ACCOUNT`.
 * `apply_to_new_sub_accounts` - (Optional) If value is `TRUE`, all newly onboarded sub accounts are automatically added to the notification policy's sub account list.
 Possible values: `TRUE`, `FALSE` (default value)\
   Relevant if the `policy_type` is `SUB_ACCOUNT`.\